MrLesk/agents-council/docs/council.md

 There is no `reset_session` tool in v1.
 Each `start_council` resets the session state by clearing requests, responses, and participants.

+## Initialization instructions

+On initialization, the server returns an `instructions` string that summarizes how to use the tools:
+- Use `start_council` to begin a new request when you need feedback.
+- Use `join_council` for first-time entry to fetch the request and responses.
+- Use `get_current_session_data` to poll for new responses; pass the cursor returned to fetch only newer messages.
+- Use `send_response` to post your feedback to the current request.
+- Use `--format/-f` (markdown|json) when starting the server to choose tool text output.

 ## Response format

 Use `--format` (or `-f`) with `markdown|json` on `council mcp` (default: `markdown`).
 Markdown responses are